In-Context Learning Enhanced Credibility Transformer: Introduction

 \subsection{In-context learning enhanced Credibility Transformer}

 Our main contribution is the introduction of the In-Context Learning enhanced Credibility Transformer (ICL-Credibility Transformer), which combines the methods discussed in the previous subsections.
 First, the Credibility Transformer of \citet{richman2024credibility} leverages the FT Transformer with a credibility mechanism that significantly enhances model training.
 A crucial ingredient of the Credibility Transformer is the inclusion of the CLS token of \citet{devlin2019bert}, that is used to learn an encoding of the input information using the classical attention layer mechanism of \citet{vaswani2017attention}.
-But instead of simply encoding and extracting this CLS token, it is credibilitized with a linear credibility mechanism that combines the feature individual CLS token encoding with a collective information token.
+Instead of simply encoding and extracting this CLS token, it is credibilitized with a linear credibility mechanism that combines the feature individual CLS token encoding with a collective information token; see \citet{richman2024credibility}.
 This linear credibility combination has a very positive effect on gradient descent training, resulting in excellent predictive models.
 In fact, during gradient descent training, a randomized version of the credibility mechanism is applied that either selects the instance-specific CLS token or the collective information token.
-This randomized mechanism during model training can be interpreted as a drop-out mechanism, similar to \citet{srivastava2014dropout} and \citet{wager2013dropout}, but instead of just dropping out and masking, at the same time a collective information representation is learned on the dropped out instances.
-This construction results in the credibilitized CLS token which is a robustified encoding (representation) of the input data.
+This randomized mechanism during model training can be interpreted as a drop-out mechanism, similar to \citet{srivastava2014dropout} and \citet{wager2013dropout}, but instead of just dropping out by masking the information, the Credibility Transformer rather learns a global representation (similar to the collective mean $\mu_0$, see \eqref{eq:classical_credibility}) on the dropped out instances.
+This construction results in the credibilitized CLS token which is a robustified representation of the input data.
 The Credibility Transformer then processes these tokens through a decoder forming the predictions.

 Inspired by the ICL architectures of \citet{hollmann2023} and \citet{muller2024} on tabular data, we modify the Credibility Transformer architecture to facilitate ICL.
-The crucial questions we were facing are: \begin{itemize} \item[(1)] At which stage should the predictive model on individual instances be augmented by context information? \item[(2)] How can this augmentation technically be done? \item[(3)] How can we ensure robustness of model learning? \end{itemize}
+This raises the following architectural questions: \begin{itemize} \item At which stage should the predictive model on individual instances be augmented by context information? \item How can this augmentation technically be done? \item How can we ensure robustness of model learning? \end{itemize}